bezawitdires121/github-actions-assignment/README.md

-This commit completes the scheduled task workflow.
+This commit fixes the CI workflow.

-Closes #2
+Closes #1